Mczubi/Pacman/README.md

 homemade clone with a friend

-PS it has an amazong easteregg
+PS it has an amazing easteregg